Custom Prefixes for Amazon S3 Objects

 andErrorOutputPrefix

 in the destination configuration for successful records and failed records, respectively.
-If you specify a prefix but no error prefix, Kinesis Data Firehose automatically sets the error prefix to!{firehose:error-output-type}/
+If you specify a prefix using expressions, you must specify the error prefix including!{firehose:error-output-type}

 . -